-Now it’s time for the state to tackle another toxic pollutant: polystyrene.
+This year we are asking the General Assembly once more to tackle expanded polystrene (EPS) foam food containers.
 In its manufacture and use, it exposes people to increased cancer risk.
 In the water, it absorbs more chemicals from the water than any other plastic, and exposes fish to unsafe levels of pesticides and fertilizers.
-It’s also littered more than other items; it’s only 1% of the waste stream but in a stream cleanup it’s anywhere from 10 to even 40% of the litter collected.
+It can carry invasive species, and we’re beginning to learn all the places microplastics are ending up: in our tap and bottled water, table salt, beer, and human stools.
+It’s also a bigger litter problem than other items; it’s only 1% of the waste stream but in a stream cleanup it’s anywhere from 10 to even 40% of the litter collected.

-It’s time to make polystyrene a pollutant of the past in Maryland.
-Alternative packaging, from paper or rigid plastic, is already readily available, and if businesses demand alternatives en masse, we’ll see access and options increase even more.
+It’s time to make polystyrene foam a pollutant of the past in Maryland.
+Alternative packaging, whether paper or rigid plastic, is already readily available, and if businesses demand alternatives en masse, we’ll see access and options increase even more.

 The law is modeled on the program in Prince George’s County, which started in July 2016.
 It bans foam food packaging like cups, plates, and clamshell containers from food businesses and other food providers.
-It also bans their sale at retail outlets, and it bans the sale of foam packing peanuts
+It also bans their sale at retail outlets, and it bans the use of foam cafeteria trays in schools.

 It allows businesses to use up their existing stock, and to apply for a one-year exemption if no affordable alternative exists.